Please be ready with your application reference number starting with 'P'. For example P1234567

 For this purpose, the legislations qualify for all animals, especially of the subphylum vertebrate species.
 The Act also covers all cases of offences whether the accused is the owner, manages the animal or is an outsider.

-If an individual is convicted for an animal cruelty offence, the offence will show up as a disclosable court outcome (DCO) on a police check.
+If an individual is convicted for an animal cruelty offence, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check.

 The penalties for animal cruelty offences range with the severity of the crime.
 The legislation in South Australia through the Animal Welfare Act 1985 (SA) issues penalties of up to 4 years imprisonment for ill treatment of animals.